 2015 heralded the official beginning of Moniack Mhor as an independent writing centre thanks to the support of Creative Scotland.

 Our programme offers a range of creative writing courses aimed to support writers working at all levels, from those who have never written to those who are fine tuning.
-It provides increased support and opportunities in the form of retreats, events with industry professionals, awards and fellowships.
-We continue to offer grants on our open programme.
+We provide support and opportunities in the form of bursaries on our open courses as well as plenty of awards and fellowships.

 We are honoured to have the support of our patrons, Carol Ann Duffy, Liz Lochhead, Jackie Kay, Val McDermid, Mairi Hedderwick and James Robertson.

-As you browse our website, we hope that you stumble across something that inspires you to join us at Moniack Mhor.
-We look forward to welcoming you on the hill.
+As you browse our website, you’ll find more information about the centre itself, who we are, some of the students who have passed through our doors, and the many wonderful tutors who have led courses here before.
+We hope that you stumble across something that inspires you to join us at Moniack Mhor and we look forward to welcoming you on the hill.